coderbro0/open-gist/README.md

 ### ✏️ Create a New Gist

 - Open any file
-- Run: `coderbro: Create New Gist`
+- Run: `GistPilot: Create New Gist`
 - Enter description + choose Public/Private
 - Gist is created and ID is copied to your clipboard